 Health Informatics and Bioinformatics, M.S.

-The use of computer technology to manage and analyze information in healthcare and the life sciences.
+Health informatics and bioinformatics involves the use of computer technology to manage and analyze information in health care and the life sciences.

 Why Study Health Informatics and Bioinformatics at Grand Valley?